code-423n4/2024-06-panoptic/4naly3er-report.md

              unchecked {
                  return

-747:     /// @notice Get the (sell) collateral ratio that is paid when a short option is minted at a specific pool utilization.
+766:     /// @notice Get the (sell) collateral ratio that is paid when a short option is minted at a specific pool utilization.
          /// @dev This is computed at the time the position is minted.
-         /// @param utilization The fraction of totalAssets() that belongs to the Uniswap Pool.
+         /// @param utilization The fraction of totalAssets() that belongs to the Uniswap Pool
-         /// @return sellCollateralRatio The sell collateral ratio. function _sellCollateralRatio(
+         /// @return sellCollateralRatio The sell collateral ratio at `utilization` function _sellCollateralRatio(
              int256 utilization
          ) internal view returns (uint256 sellCollateralRatio) {